-In the Doctor Who special "The End of Time", things look bleak when the Doctor has just crashed through the skylight of the Naismiths' mansion and is badly hurt, and the Master has just copied himself onto every person on earth, then brought Rassilon and the Time Lords through the Time Lock and caused Gallifrey to come crashing down through the Earth's atmosphere.
-The Master is all ready to join the Time Lords on their plan to bring about "THE END OF TIME ITSELF!!", but Rassilon, the Lord President of the Time Lords, tells the Master he's outlived his usefulness.
+In the Doctor Who special "The End of Time", things look bleak indeed.
+The Doctor has just crashed through the skylight of the Naismiths' mansion and is badly hurt, Rassilon and the Time Lords have escaped the Time Lock with the Master's help and plan to end time itself so they can Ascend to a Higher Plane of Existence.
+They practically had victory in the bag, but Rassilon, the Lord President of the Time Lords, tells the Master he's outlived his usefulness.
 Not what you want to tell the Master, who isn't quite sane at the best of times and has just won the Superpower Lottery.
 Then Rassilon lets slip that he is responsible for the drumbeat that the Master's heard all his life and that has driven him steadily more crazy.
-The Master tells the Doctor to "get out of the way" and uses his life force to electrocute Rassilon, protecting the Doctor from him until they all disappeared back to the Time War.
+The Master tells the Doctor to "get out of the way" and uses his life force to electrocute Rassilon, protecting the Doctor from him until they all disappeared back to the Time War.]]

 Again in the Weeping Angels two-parter.
 The army of Weeping Angels are having their power drained by the crack in time, so they start draining power from the crashed ship they're currently on, the Byzantium, in order to survive.
 This has the side-effect of deactivating the ship's artificial gravity, causing the unprepared Angels to fall into the crack and be erased from existence.